Snackels/WRO_Future-Engineer_Sunflower/README.md

 <image src = "https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/c3e92edd-0ece-4372-a2be-4aa417b8ce14.png" width = "400">

-These light sensor is use to detect the line from the race field the reason for us to use two different color is that the robot can know the which line is red or blue.
+Light sensors play a crucial role in helping robots know where to stop and give order to other component.
+But what's interesting is that we use two different colors for these lines: red and blue.
+This choice lets the robot not only see the lines but also figure out whether they are red or blue.
+This extra bit of information helps the robot know how many times it have orbit around the race field, making it smarter and better equipped for the race.
 <br><br>

 - **GyroCompass** :gy-25

   <image src = "https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/0a7b5f42-313d-4249-b86b-bdcaad4175f5.png" width = "400">

-This component is for the robot to know which direction is it facing at the moment and it is use to tell which side the robot should turn.
+This component equips the robot with the ability to discern its current orientation, thereby enabling it to determine the appropriate direction for turning.
 <br><br>

 - **Camera** :Pixy2.0

   <image src = "https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/ea42d632-7cc2-4c4f-b491-2879ae6f25ec.png" width = "400">

-The camera is use to detect the color block(obstacle) and send the signal to the robot what side it need to avoid the block like when it see red block it tell the robot it need to swirl right and when it see green it tell to swirl left side instead.
+The camera serves the purpose of identifying color blocks (obstacles) and transmitting corresponding signals to the robot.
+For instance, upon detecting a red block, it instructs the robot to veer to the right.
+Conversely, when a green block is detected, it signals the robot to navigate towards the left.
 <br><br>
 ### Our robot wiring diagram
 # **Part 2: Program explaination**